 Niagara recognizes the value, both educational and personal, of living in another culture.
-That's why we offer students a number of opportunities to pursue part of their college program in a country of their choice.
-Application for the study-abroad program should be made through the study-abroad coordinator in Alumni Hall.
+That's why we offer over 80 programs in 30 different countries during the semester and summer sessions.
+Faculty led programs are also available for some majors during the summer.
+Application for the studyabroad program should be made through the study-abroad coordinator in Alumni Hall.